 Many people want to explore backdoor play but have the question: Is Anal Sex Dangerous?
 The truth is, anal sex can be extremely dangerous – or extremely healthy and pleasurable.
 It is all about how you approach anal sex!
-Check out the video below and if you have any questions, remember you can always Ask Us Anything!
+Check out the information below and set your mind at ease.

 For more information on preparation and hygiene, check out our pages on How to Prepare for Anal Sex